CospanDesign/nysa/docs/getting_started/getting_started_ibuilder.rst

+.. _getting-started-IBuilder:

 Getting started with IBuilder
 =============================

-This guide will show you how to get started creating FPGA images using a configuration file and nysa ibuilder tool.
-When you have built and downloaded an FPGA image you use the host interface to interface with your custom image.
+This guide will show you how to get started creating FPGA images using a configuration file and Nysa's IBuilder tool.
+When you have built and downloaded an FPGA image you can use the host API or GUI to interface with your custom image.

 Prerequisits
 ------------